16 year old Yeonsoo tries to convince her runaway mother to return home.

 Chaewon Kim is a South Korean actor who graduated from the Korea National University of the Arts, School of Drama.
 She has been performing both on stage and camera since then.
 Her works include: Georgia, which premiered and received the Sonje Award from the 2020 Busan International Film Festival and the role of Yunhee in Scattered Night, which received the Grand Prize at the 2019 Jeonju International Film Festival.

-Hannah Bang is a South Korean writer/director with a love of mixing the beautiful and macabre in her storytelling.
+Hannah Bang is a South Korean writer/director who is always looking for new avenues to hone her storytelling craft.
 After working in the fine art photography world in New York, Hannah moved to LA and recently received her M.F.A. from USC film & tv production program.
 There, she directed multiple projects including an ensemble theater play <Prodigy> for the Hollywood Fringe Fest, a co-directing collaboration feature called <Voodoo Macbeth>, and a sponsored short film <Ripple Effect> that was shot during the pandemic shutdown using virtual production technology and LED screens.
-Hannah’s MFA thesis short film <Soak> will have its World Premiere at the 2021 SXSW Film Festival.
-Hannah is always looking for new avenues to hone her storytelling craft.
+Hannah’s MFA thesis short film <Soak> made its World Premiere at the 2021 SXSW Film Festival.
 Hannah is a Jon Chu scholar, a recipient of the Bridges and Larson Directing Scholarship and a co-recipient of the ETC Innovative Technology Award.

 Sharon S Park is a filmmaker based in Los Angeles from New York.
 She receives her BS in Biochemistry at the University of Washington and MFA in Film and TV Production at the University of Southern California, where she is selected to direct high profile productions.
 Park continues to explore her storytelling craft in various mediums and successfully produces award-winning projects.
 She is currently developing several feature films and a podcast series.
 Besides filmmaking, she enjoys baking, reading webcomics, binging on K-dramas with her dog, and propagating plants.